Data Centers in Trondheim

 Natural Disaster Risk

-Trondheim has a very low natural disaster risk profile, with an INFORM risk score of 1.9 out of 10, as of September 2025.
-This rating places it among the safest locations globally for critical infrastructure.
+Trondheim has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10 as of September 2025.
+The environment is exceptionally stable, providing a secure location for mission-critical infrastructure.